vanthome/winston-elasticsearch/README.md

 ## Transformer

-The transformer function allows to transform the log data structure as provided by winston into a sturcture more appropriate for indexing in ES.
+The transformer function allows to transform the log data structure as provided by winston into a structure more appropriate for indexing in ES.

-The default transformer function's transformation is shwon below.
+The default transformer function's transformation is shown below.

 Input: